applibgroup/colorpicker/README.md

 This library is inspired by [ColorPicker](https://github.com/flavienlaurent/colorpicker) library.

 # Features
-* This library allows us to select a color from the palette.
+* This library allows user to select a color from the palette.
-* We can also add different colors to the palette.
+* User can also add different colors to the palette as per his wish.
-* It also allows us to set the initial value of selected color.
+* Also allows the user to set the default selected color.

 # Dependency
 1. For using ColorPicker module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/colorpicker.har.